cloudstorm/open-angular-crud/README.md

 # [CloudStorm](http://cloudstorm.io)

-:exclamation: CloudStorm is currently looking for contributors and maintainers
+:octocat: We are currently looking for contributors and beta testers :octocat:

 <a href="http://cloudstorm.io"><img src="./docs/images/logo.png" height="140" align="right"></a>